comberj/Pokemon/DESIGN_DOCUMENTATION.md

 > User needs to be able to save the deck for future use beyond the current session

 - A database would be ideal in order for a user to store different decks.
-The data is highly structured, and can easily be modeled with a few tables, as such I would reccomend a relational database, like PostgreSQL.
-A SQL database, while sometimes being less performant than NoSQL databases, offer strong consistency and support transactions, which would be necessary, seeing as swapping even a single pokemon out of your deck could make or break your next match.
+The data is highly structured, and can easily be modeled with a few tables, as such I would recommend a relational database, like PostgreSQL.
+A SQL database, while sometimes being less performant than NoSQL databases, offers strong consistency and support transactions, which would be necessary, seeing as swapping even a single pokemon out of your deck could make or break your next match.

 ![Database Diagram](./database-diagram.png)

 ### Notes

 - While I stored the entire pokemon blob in browser storage for the purposes of this assignment.
-I would opt to store just the pokemon IDs for a deck in an production solution.
+I would opt to store just the pokemon IDs for a deck in a production solution.
 When a user would load their deck, the front-end would receive a list of IDs and then make a series of requests ( or a single request in an optimal/graphQL solution ) to fetch more detailed information about the pokemon in their deck, such as name, sprite, etc. There are tradeoffs with this approach.

    - The benefit would be faster initial page load time, and more efficient storage in our database.
    - The cost would be a slight load time for the user when they select a deck to load up.